Skip to content

 Studio UI once being run

-First, make sure you have the SDK installed by calling pip install langgraph_sdk.
+First, make sure you have the SDK installed:

 Before using, you need to get the URL of your LangGraph deployment.
-You can find this on the auto generated documentation page here:
+You can find this in the Deployment view.
+Click the URL to copy it to the clipboard.

 You also need to make sure you have set up your API key properly so you can authenticate with LangGraph Cloud.